LoginRadius/engineering-portal/content/Role-Based-User-Authentication-with-LoginRadius-and-ReactJs/index.md

     });
 ```

 The code above runs a fetch request for the access token and displays it when the data is returned.
-To view the output of this code import the newly created file into our App.JS file and since the name of the function component in the code is still `CallAPI` we dont need to edit the component called in the login route, we just need to comment out the former import for the component from our `return.js`  file as shown below:
+To view the output of this code, import the newly created file into your `App.js` file.
+Since the name of the function component in the code is still `CallAPI`, you don't need to edit the component called in the login route.
+You just need to comment out the former import for the component from your `return.js` file as shown below:

 ```javascript
 import "./App.css";